 Arby's Curly Fries

 The absolute best French fries in fast food -- sorry, Ronald -- are now available in your grocery store freezer, and it turns out they’re an abomination if you cook them in the oven.
 But hey, guess what?
 So is every single frozen potato on the market.
 Because baked French fries are nothing but limp, soggy, flaccid sticks of disappointment, unless you’re particularly nostalgic for prison or elementary school.
 But fry them?
 You’re entering a whole new world of delicious.
 When combined with a deep fryer or a pan of oil, Arby’s curly fries taste exactly like they should: crispy, aggressively seasoned, and neon.
+An air fryer will also work just as well.
 If only they sold that Cheddar sauce for dipping.

 Marie Callender's Pot Pies